wavemotion-dave/ColecoDS/README.md

 CreatiVision Compatibility :
 -----------------------
 The VTech CreatiVision uses a different CPU - the m6502 (same as used in the Apple II).
-The system requires roms be renamed to .CV so the correct driver will load and the bioscv.ROM must be present in the normal BIOS area.
+The system requires roms be renamed to .cv so the correct driver will load and the bioscv.rom must be present in the normal BIOS area.
 All known Creativision games and utilities run properly under ColecoDS.
-Games default to loading in "Legacy A/B" mode (meaning it will try to load into memory with the same locations/mirrors as the original commercial releases) but you can switch this to "Linear" which is a more modern way to load the game up against C000h or even 32k Bankswapped (many of the games have been converted to run on a MegaCart in this format).
+Games default to loading in "Legacy A/B" mode (meaning it will try to load into memory with the same locations/mirrors as the original commercial releases) but you can switch this to "Linear" which is a more modern way to load the game up against C000h or even 32k Bankswapped (many of the games have been converted to run on a MegaCart in this format where the two 16K banks are laid out in reverse order).

-Cassette loading is not supported but you can load in BASIC listings from an ASCII source such as you would find at https://www.madrigaldesign.it/creativemu/
+Cassette loading is not directly supported but you can load in BASIC listings from an ASCII source such as you would find at https://www.madrigaldesign.it/creativemu/
-To get BASIC programs to work, you copy any CreatiVision BASIC version (there are 4 versions released) and name it as the same base filename as the .BAS file.
+To get BASIC programs to work, you copy any CreatiVision BASIC version and name it as the same base filename as the .BAS file.
+Note: there are 4 versions released and some CV BASIC games were designed for a specific version and might not run right in other versions.

-For example, if you want to run kapooka.bas (a fun game!), take one of the basic ROM files and name it kapooka.cv.
-When you load kapooka.cv it will launch BASIC and then you can hit the little Cassette Icon to automatically load the .BAS file into memory and run it.
+For example, if you want to run kapooka.bas (a fun game!), take one of the basic ROM files and rename it kapooka.cv.
+When you load kapooka.cv it will launch BASIC and then you can hit the little Cassette Icon to automatically load the corresponding kapooka.bas file into memory and run it.

 For the CV enthusiast only: experimental loading of the CSL BIOS is allowed.
 If you take a 16K CSL BIOS (don't ask), and rename as .cv you can load it with this emulator.
 It will load up from C000h-FFFFh and you can enjoy the improved BIOS/BASIC functionality with a full 32K of expanded memory (much like a Laser 2001 or Salora Manager).
 If the emulator does not detect this as a valid CSL BIOS, you can force the issue in configuration (page 2:  set the CVISION load to BIOS).